Topics Map > Service Catalog > Accounts, passwords and security services > System Security

 - In the Add-ons Manager tab, select the Plugins panel

-- To disable a plugin, select a plugin in the list, then select Never Activate.
+- To disable a plugin, select a plugin in the list, click the icon with 3 dots, then select Never Activate.
 Disabling a plugin will turn it off without uninstalling it.
 To re-enable it, select Always Activate.

 To remove, enable, or disable an extension or theme in Firefox